nens/lizard-docs/source/e_viewer.rst

 *2.1.E: North-South*
 If you used CTRL+dragging to move the angle of the screen you can use this button to return the view to top-down North.

-*2.1.F: Shortcuts*
+*2.1.F: Hotkeys*

 .. image:: /images/e_shortcuts_01.jpg

-There are multiple shortcuts within the drop-down menu.
+There are multiple hotkeys within the drop-down menu.
 Every shortcut can be accessed by clicking on it, or using the key that is displayed on the rightside.
 * Zoom-in                  [+]: Zooms in for the viewport
 * Zoom-out                 [-]: Zooms out for the viewport